Year 2000

 Dr Arnold Smith

-The introduction of TOBI, supported by this excellent clinical trial, was one of the major clinical advances of the decade and the culmination of work started in the late Eighties by Arnold Smith and others (Smith AL et al. 1989).
-By 2011 65.9% of eligible people with CF in the US CFF Registry were receiving nebulised TOBI.
+The introduction of TOBI, supported by this excellent clinical trial, was one of the major clinical advances of the decade and the culmination of much preliminary work started in the late Eighties by Dr Arnold Smith and others in the USA (Smith al et al. 1989).

 Dr Margaret Hodson

 1981 Hodson ME, Penketh ARL, Batten JC.
 Aerosol carbenicillin and gentamicin treatment of Pseudomonas aeruginosa in patients with cystic fibrosis.
-Lancet 1981; i: 1137-1139.
-[PubMed]
+Lancet 1981; i: 1137-1139. https://pubmed.ncbi.nlm.nih.gov/6118579/

-Hodson M E et al. A randomised clinical trial of nebulised tobramycin or colistin in cystic fibrosis, Our Respir J 2002; 20(3):658-64
+Hodson M E et al. A randomised clinical trial of nebulised tobramycin or colistin in cystic fibrosis, Our Respir J 2002; 20(3):658-64 https://pubmed.ncbi.nlm.nih.gov/12358344/

 In this trial the patients on TOBI had a 6% improvement in respiratory function and those on colomycin remained the same.
 Problems were the trial was short, the dose of colomycin was half that which is usually used in the UK and finally the annual cost of TOBI is three times that of conventional tobramycin (£9400 versus £3000 per patient per year).
 Also, intravenous tobramycin was one of the most valuable intravenous drugs for P. aeruginosa and definitely led to some increase in the resistance of the organism in contrast to colomycin where resistance is very rare indeed.

-The National Institute for Clinical Excellence (NICE), contrary to my advice, have decided not to consider funding TOBI for the foreseeable future; if it is used the funds will need to be found from local budgets.
+The National Institute for Clinical Excellence (NICE), contrary to my advice, decided not to consider funding TOBI for the foreseeable future; if it is used the funds will need to be found from local budgets.

-March 1st.
-Clinical Trial Advisory Group.
+1.3.2000 Clinical Trial Advisory Group.
 (CTAG).
 London

 Prof. Ros Smyth

-A parent recently commented that the CF Trust spends a major part of its income on basic research, particularly that relating to gene or pharmacological means of correcting the defective CFTR, yet there are still many patients with CF who are still getting substandard care due to inadequate accommodation or inadequate staffing.
+A parent recently commented that the CF Trust spends a major part of its income on basic research, particularly that relating to gene or pharmacological means of correcting the defective CFTR, yet there are still many patients with CF who are still recieving substandard care due to inadequate accommodation or inadequate staffing.
 She questioned the point of finding a cure if the patients will not be well enough to benefit.
-I suspect many patients and parents may feel this way even though when asked directly they almost all support the search for a “cure”.
+I suspect many patients and parents may feel this way even though when asked directly, they almost all support the search for a “cure”.

-Duncan Bluck, our Chairman, and his wife Stella kindly invited Ann and myself to this impressive function.
+Duncan Bluck, our C F Trust Chairman, and his wife Stella kindly invited Ann and myself to this impressive function.
 We had a really excellent evening which also seemed to be a great financial success for the CF Trust.
 A very skilled professional auctioneer managed to extract over £27,000 from the guests for the CF Trust – more than Jeffrey Archer’s total last year!
 It was good for us to see the great efforts that are made by so many people to raise funds for the CF Trust so that we in RAMAC can keep their efforts in mind when recommending to the Executive which grant application should be funded.

-March 16th.
-Benton Park School Guisely, near Leeds
+16. 3.2000 I visit Benton Park School, Guisely, near Leeds

 Receiving a cheque for the CF Trust at Benton Park School

-I said a few words about cystic fibrosis and accepted the cheque.
-Afterwards had some photos taken with the cheque and the children.
+I arrived at the school at 8am to attend main assembly to receive a cheque on behalf of the CF Trust.
+I said a few words about children with cystic fibrosis and accepted the cheque.
+Afterwards we had some photos taken with the cheque and the children.

 Mrs Rosie Barnes

-Rosie Barnes, our dynamic excellent chief executive, suggested the three main research groups working on gene therapy in London, Oxford and Edinburgh should combine their efforts as a “UK Gene Therapy Consortium”.
-If they agreed the CF Trust would provide regular preferential funding.
+It was Rosie Barnes, our dynamic excellent chief executive, who suggested the three main UK research groups working on gene therapy in London, Oxford and Edinburgh should combine their efforts as a “UK Gene Therapy Consortium”.
+If they agreed the CF Trust would agree to provide regular preferential funding.
 This seemed to be a very exciting and timely development.
 The preparation of the plan clarified the general direction of gene therapy research over the next five years.
 The CF Trust would appoint a supervisory committee to meet regularly with the members of the Consortium.
 The consortium of UK research groups would make this the strongest group in the world working in this field.

 David Ramsden, Chief Executive of the Cystic Fibrosis Trust said in relation to this latest development: “It is great news that Boehringer Ingelheim have committed to the next stage of the development of a gene therapy treatment for people with cystic fibrosis.
 This is an important step as it brings hope to the whole cystic fibrosis community and in particular to those who don’t benefit from the currently available medicines.
 All of those who have helped us to invest long term in the work of the UK CF Gene Therapy Consortium should be proud of what they have made possible.”